Recipe Ingredients

 Selecting the right pretzels is key for the success of this strawberry pretzel salad recipe.
 For the best flavor, choose plain pretzels—avoiding buttered, excessively seasoned, or unsalted varieties—to best complement the filling and topping.
 Mini pretzels, regular pretzels, or pretzel sticks work best; their size and shape create a crust that's easy to bite and serve.
 Thicker or larger pretzels result in a crust that's both difficult to serve and potentially too hard to eat.

-It is thought that gelatin salads were so named because they typically are made with fruit and/or veggies suspended in or layered with gelatin and served as a side.
-These dishes with a myriad of ingredients, are reminiscent of the appearance of tossed or layered fruit or vegetable salads.
+It is thought that gelatin salads were so named because they typically were made with fruit and/or veggies suspended in or layered with gelatin and served as a side.
+These dishes with a myriad of ingredients are reminiscent of the appearance of tossed or layered fruit or vegetable salads.
 In the 1940’s, 50’s and 60’s gelatin molds were very popular.
-They were served as a salad with a meal; thus the name “salad” has stuck for Jell-O® recipes containing fruit, mayonnaise, cream cheese, veggies, and/or nuts.
+They were served as a salad with a meal; thus the name “salad” has stuck for gelatin recipes containing fruit, mayonnaise, cream cheese, veggies, and/or nuts.

 (function() {